 Which, is a lot of matches.

 My bride had convinced her mother that the poor Americans – in addition to having no taste in carpet – couldn’t produce a simple matchstick.
-Russians apparently did not use the lowly and simple (prosto) paper matches.
+Russians apparently did not use the lowly and prosta paper matches.

 I’m not bragging or anything, but I’ll just add right here that we did beat the Soviets to the moon.

-But, I’ll never experience the joys of using American made matches again because I have about 10,700 boxes of Russian fire-starters left to go through.
+We also make the paper kind in a little book.
+But, I’ll never experience the joys of using them again because I have about 10,799 boxes of Russian fire-starters left to go through.